-The message center is located below the tachometer gage on the instrument panel cluster.
+The message center is located below the temperature gage or the tachometer gage (if equipped) on the instrument panel cluster.
 It gives you important safety and maintenance facts.

 Service Traction System Warning Message

 If your vehicle is equipped with the traction control system and this message appears when you are driving, there is a problem with your traction control system and your vehicle is in need of service.
 When this message is displayed, the system will not limit wheel spin.
 The message will stay on for 60 seconds and then go out.
 Four chimes will also be heard.
 Adjust your driving accordingly.